raspberrypilearning/comic-character/en/step_5.md

 --- collapse ---

 ---
-title: What is a condiitonal statement?
+title: What is a conditonal statement?
 ---

 Conditional statements in JavaScript are used to make decisions in your code based on certain conditions.